Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction

 \subsection{Generation of Brick Structures}

-As our method is a generation model, our brick assembly model can generate a brick structure that belongs to a particular category in a training dataset.
-To compare the quality of generated structures semantically, we train a classifier over voxel grids with a small number of 3D convolution layers using the ModelNet40 dataset; the detailed architecture of the classifier is presented in the appendix.
+As our method is a generative model, our brick assembly model can generate a brick structure that belongs to a particular category.
+To compare the quality of generated structures semantically, we train a classifier over voxel grids with a small number of 3D convolution layers using the ModelNet40 dataset; the detailed architecture of the classifier is presented in~\Secref{sec:voxel_classifier}.
 Given a pretrained classifier over voxel grids, we measure the class probability of generated brick structures for a target class.
-To feed the voxel grid of generated structure into the classifier, we match the voxel grid size of generated structure with the size of the training dataset for the classifier.
+To feed the voxel grid of generated structure into the classifier, we match the voxel grid size of generated structure with the grid size of the training dataset for the classifier.

-The quantitative results are presented in~\Tabref{tab:multipart}.
-Our method achieves the highest score in terms of class probabilities.
-The results indicate that our method generates a semantically meaningful brick structure compared to other methods.
+Quantitative results are presented in~\Twotabrefs{tab:multipart}{tab:diversity}.
+Our method achieves the best scores in terms of class probabilities and coverage.
+The results indicate that our method generates diverse and high-quality brick structures compared to the other methods.
 We also emphasize that the semantic generation quality can be improved using additional \twobytwo~brick types.
 Brick structures with distinct brick types are generated by assembling \twobyfour~bricks first and then \twobytwo~LEGO bricks.
 This performance gain is led by the additional improvement on structure refinement that cannot be filled with a single brick type; see~\Twofigrefs{fig:qualitative}{fig:additional_qual}.